caderitter/xpath-book-search/README.md

 Searches for the existence of a given xpath across all modules on a server.
 Returns a table of book titles, book uuids, module uuids where the instance was found, and the authors of that module.

+## Setup

+This script requires some custom SQL functions to be created in the database.
+If they haven't been created yet, run the script as follows:

+`./search_db_xpath.sh setup [user] [server]`

+Soon, the scripts will be merged into `cnx-db`, so the above will not be necessary.

 ## Usage

 In a terminal window, enter the following command: